AdobeDocs/experience-manager-65.it-IT/help/sites-developing/extending-campaign-form-mapping.md

 ---
-title: Creazione di mappature di moduli personalizzate
+title: Creazione di mapping di moduli personalizzati
 seo-title: Creating Custom Form Mappings
-description: Quando si crea una tabella personalizzata in Adobe Campaign, è possibile creare un modulo AEM mappato su tale tabella personalizzata
+description: Quando crei una tabella personalizzata in Adobe Campaign, potrebbe essere utile creare un modulo in AEM mappato su tale tabella personalizzata
 seo-description: When you create a custom table in Adobe Campaign, you may want to build a form in AEM that maps to that custom table
 uuid: f3bde513-6edb-4eb6-9048-40045ee08c4a
 contentOwner: User